Related publications

 MoneyHelper has more information about using comparison sites.

-If you have complex needs or special requirements, it’s better to contact insurance providers directly, or use an insurance broker or a financial adviser.
+If you have special requirements for your insurance, it’s better to contact insurance providers directly, or use an insurance broker or a financial adviser.
 A broker may be able to give you expert advice.
 They earn their money from commission, so they won’t charge a fee.
 You can find a broker on the British Insurance Brokers Association website.
 You can search for a financial adviser via the Society of Later Life Advisers.

 With any insurance policy, check the terms and conditions and any exclusions (things that aren’t covered) before you buy.
 Check the excesses as well.
 An excess is the amount you agree to pay in the event of a claim, before the insurance provider pays anything.
 Increasing your excess may result in a cheaper policy, but can leave you out of pocket if you have to make a claim.